Suggest a Songfact / Artistfact

 Michael Jackson asked R. Kelly's manager if Kelly would write a song for him after hearing his hit record "Bump And Grind."
 R Kelly went straight into the studio and came up with this song.
 Michael Jackson then joined R. Kelly in Chicago to record the track and asked Kelly to provide backing vocals.
 Kelly is quoted in 1000 UK #1 Hits

 by Jon Kutner and Spencer Leigh as saying, "I actually imitated Michael when I sent him my first copy.
-He was laughing at me because I was imitating him." (thanks, Edward Pearce - Ashford, Kent, England, for above 2)
+He was laughing at me because I was imitating him."

 In Belgium, the brothers Eddy and Danny Van Passel are considered the composers of this song, as the Belgian right society SABAM agreed that the largest part of the melody came from the 1993 Van Passel composition "If We Can Start All Over."